hbctraining/scRNA-seq/lessons/09_merged_SC_marker_identification.md

 <img src="../img/featureplot_markers_norm_naiveT.png" width="1000">
 </p>

-As markers for the naive and activated states bothe showed up in the marker list, it is helpful to visualize expression.
+As markers for the naive and activated states both showed up in the marker list, it is helpful to visualize expression.
 Based on these plots it seems as though clusters 0 and 2 are reliably the naive T cells.
 However, for the activated T cells it is hard to tell.
 We might say that clusters 4 and 18 are activated T cells, but the CD69 expression is not as apparent as CREM.
 We will label the naive cells and leave the remaining clusters labeled as CD4+ T cells.

 Now taking all of this information, we can surmise the cell types of the different clusters and plot the cells with cell type labels.